WCAU: News operation

 In July 2021, WCAU testing its "Look S" graphics package in their sponsor plugs; but the new graphics package officially premiered on July 19 of the same year, beginning with the 11 a.m. newscast (sister Telemundo station WWSI also debuted the same package on that date).

 On January 22, 2022, WCAU launched a new 24-hour streaming channel made exclusively for NBCUniversal's streaming service Peacock, dubbed as "NBC Philadelphia News" featuring the simulcasts and encores of the station's newscasts as well as the station's original content made for the channel.
 The new streaming channel comes following the announcement they would have a simultaneous rollout of streaming news channels with its sister stations in Chicago, Miami and Boston beginning on that date, with channels in New York and Los Angeles followed suit on March 17.
 Prior to the launch of the streaming channel, the station had a curated playlist made available on the streaming service since its April 2020 launch.

 In March 2023, the station officially announced that Fred Shropshire, an anchor with WCNC-TV in Charlotte, had been hired to take over the 6, 7 and 11 p.m. anchor spots left open due to Rosenfeld's departure.
 However, he would not begin at the station until July 4 co-hosting the station's coverage of the Wawa Welcome America events alongside Jacqueline London and then would officially debut as London's co-anchor on July 10, a few days after his original announced debut date of June 26.
 In the interim period between Rosenfeld's departure and Shropshire's arrival, morning anchor Keith Jones shifted down to weeknights to co-anchor with London at 6 and 11 p.m. while either he or London would anchor the 7 p.m. edition solo.

+On December 19, 2025, the host of Philly Live, Aunyea Lachelle, announced that she would be leaving the station after nearly seven years to pursue other interests; the show aired its final regular episode that day, as the 11 a.m. newscast returned to a full hour-long edition the following Monday.
+Philly Live continues to air as a part of the 11 a.m. newscast with morning traffic reporter Sheila Watko as its new host; however, it has been slimmed down to a short segment that airs at the end of the newscast.

+On January 26, 2026, former WRAL-TV anchor and reporter Lena Tillett officially joined the station as a reporter and co-anchor of the 5 p.m. newscast with Jacqueline London and the 7 p.m. edition with Fred Shropshire.
+Tillett replaced Tracy Davidson on the 5 p.m. edition as Davidson had retired in November 2025 from the station after 30 years to pursue a career in public speaking.